-The recommended number of ads per page are 4-5.
+The recommended number of ads per page is 4-5.
 The more ads are you display, the longer it will take to load.
 Just enough ads are needed to maximize your ad revenue but not too many as it might degrade your users’ experience.
-Analyze each ads per page on which one performs well.
+Analyze each ad per page on which one performs well.
 Remove those that are not doing well to help increase pages’ load speed.

 Advantage of using asynchronous ad code is that it allows ads to load separately from the rest of your site.
 If there is an issue with an ad unit loading slowly it won’t affect the rest of the site.
 This is crucial to keeping ad and page loading time low.